naver/volley-extensions/readme.md

 This library provides assistance in developing Android applications using [Volley](https://android.googlesource.com/platform/frameworks/volley/).

-It provides useful classes such as various requests, disk caches, and memory caches.
+It provides useful classes such as various requests, disk caches, memory caches, and custom views.

 # Features and usage
 ## Request classes supporting JSON type of the response